Sanrro10/JanuaryProject/README.md

 Levels can be selected by the **Select Level** screen.
 The player can slide between levels and play the level he wants (if it is unlocked).
 Every level must be unlocked be completing the previous level.
 Level 0 is always unlocked.

 ### Camera
 The player will be moving every time, so he needs to see a several part of the map in his current position to not die unfairly.
-The player is located in 1/3 of the X axis to be always visible when the screen is tapped.
+The player is located in 3/7 or 4/7 of the X axis to be always visible when the screen is tapped.

 ## Controls
 There are only two possible inputs, jump and shift planes.
 Talking about input, the screen is divided in two parts, the left and the right: